Resident Teaching Artist Opportunity for TK-12 Education

 An imaginative approach to teaching visual and/or performing arts to students

-The ability to manage a classroom of up to 30 students
+Ability to effectively manage a classroom of up to 30 students

 Reliable transportation

-Ability to communicate through email, texts, and phone calls
+Ability to communicate professionally via email, text, and phone

 TB clearance and Live Scan certification processed specifically through the Santa Barbara County Education Office